ChrisRiley3/borderlands_buddy/README.md

         E. The user will notice that on this page they dont have the ability to delete their review.
 Being the developer of this site I believe that every review bad or good should be left on the site as the more information other users wishing to purchase the weapon have is better for them when making their decision.

+### Further Testing:

+* The Website was tested on Google Chrome
+* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 6/7/8, iPhone X, iPad and iPad Pro
+* A large amount of testing was done on each page to make sure that they were all linking correctly.
+* Every button on the site was tested to make sure that the user was directed to the correct page when clicking them.
+* A large amount of testing went on the payment form to make sure that the form worked correctly so the users can place orders.
+* Testing went into the feedback page especially the edit and delete buttons to make sure that only the signed in user could edit and delete their own feedback and not other users.
+* The same amount of testing went into the review page to make sure users could only edit their own reviews.
+* I had Code Institute tutors sign up to the site and got them to submit a review or feedback or make a purchase to make sure this was all working correctly.
+* Friends and family were also asked to sign up to the site to help point out some bugs and any user experience issues.
+* I tested the Manage Weapons page ti make sure it was allowing me to add weapons to the site this is only for the superuser.
+* Also just for the superuser I tested the edit and delete weapons buttons on the weapons page to make sure I was being firstly directed to the correct form and secondly when the form was submitted the changes were made or the weapon was deleted.

+### Known Bugs:

+* On smaller mobile devices the shopping bag on the navigation bar is pushed below the rest of the links.
+    - This causes the navigation bar to look bulky and not a very plesent look.
+    - I have already made these links smaller so that on the larger mobile devices they are on the same line i'm afraid that making them even smaller to suit smaller devices will make the links harder to press and may cause users to click other links when trying to press the search bar for example.